Nothing in this article is meant to be construed as medical advice. If you have questions about your health, please consult a doctor.

 People will want to avoid large crowds and areas where numerous individuals gather, as details on COVID-19 unfold, so remind people to book online instead of walking-in to your space.

 This is another great opportunity for sending a mass message to clients.
 In this scenario, let people know it’s easy to book online to reduce wait times and decrease the likelihood of waiting in a congested area.

 Display Information on How to Stay Safe

-Remind clients to maintain good respiratory hygiene by coughing in their mouths or into their arms instead of out in the open by using signage or posters.
+Remind clients to maintain good respiratory hygiene by using signage or posters.
 These simple and easy to create tools can also be used to remind clients to wash their hands before and after sessions.

 Continue monitoring details on the spread of COVID-19

 Staying up to date on what’s happening in regards to COVID-19 is also a great idea, as you will be able to answer questions on the subject, which will set long-term or first-time clients at ease.

 Knowing some of the specific communities that have experienced outbreaks is a great place to start.
 And feel free to review online content from credible sources, such as the World Health Organization or the UK Government.

 While it’s important to stay safe while cutting hair, grooming beards, or creating nail art—it’s just as important to prioritise your own health by following some of these simple, straightforward tips:

 - Keep hand sanitiser on you, if possible, and wash hands with soap and water frequently